 Your credit score has always been a major factor in determining whether you will qualify for a mortgage.
 However, if you have to purchase private mortgage insurance in addition to your mortgage, your credit score is even more critical.
 Credit score requirements for PMI are often stricter than those for mortgages without PMI.

 Potential homeowners who do not put up at least a 20 percent down payment on a conventional mortgage must pay PMI, which is designed to reduce risk to lenders of default by the homeowner.
-The typical cost of PMI totals about one-half of one percent of the total mortgage loan.
-Government-guaranteed home loans carry their own insurance, and therefore do not require PMI.
-PMI can be assessed as a monthly payment in addition to your mortgage, or paid as a lump sum on closing.
+The typical cost of PMI can range between about one-half of one percent to one percent of the total mortgage loan.
+Government-guaranteed home loans carry their own insurance and therefore do not require PMI.
+PMI can be assessed as a monthly payment in addition to your mortgage or paid as a lump sum on closing.